GenomicDataInfrastructure/standard-operating-procedures/docs/GDI-SOP_review-checklist.md

 - [ ] **Referencing Existing SOPs**: Ensure that the SOP does not overlap or conflict with other existing SOPs, and references them if necessary.
 Find a full list of released SOPs [here](../sops/README.md).
 - [ ] **Compliance with SOP Development SOP**: Verify that the SOP has followed the procedure outlined in the [``GDI-SOP0007_SOP-template-creation.md``](../sops/european-level/GDI-SOP0007_SOP-template-creation.md), including review stages and deadlines.

-## Escalation
+## Reporting and Escalation
-**Document your feedback** at the appropriate place of review: either the Google Document or Pull Request, depending on the SOP.
+- [ ] **Document your feedback** in the appropriate review platform: either the Google Document or Pull Request, depending on the SOP development phase.

-**Escalate your comments to both the authors and the OC/SDPC member** in charge of this SOP development.
-You will find them at the SOP's "Roles and Responsibilities" section.
+- [ ] **Escalate comments to both the authors and the OC/SDPC member** in charge of this SOP development.
+These stakeholders are listed in the SOP's "Roles and Responsibilities" section.

 ## Additional Checklist for Approvers